nicoladt/nicoladutoit/graphic-design.md

 description: "A portfolio of graphic design work."
 ---

 I have a concert pianist mother and a photographer father.
-I also love playing around with visual design.
-Sometimes family favours and having fun in Photoshop converge:
+I also love playing around with graphic design.
+Sometimes family favours and visual experimentation converge.

 <div class="row">
 <div class="col-md-6 image">